 Although there are financial risks to beekeeping because of the impact weather can have on their work, and other outside factors, the Simons are dedicated to their craft.

-The Simon family cheers on Carson at his baseball tournament.
+The family cheers on Carson at his baseball tournament.
 Between all three kids' extracurriculars, the family has to balance everyone’s schedules to keep everything in line.
 “We have learned to juggle events and schedules quite well,” Andy said.

 Carson and Cameron play around the hives while dad talks to customers.
 Carson helped out his dad with the bees.
 “My favorite memory is going down to Georgia with dad to help with the bees,” Carson said.